d2xterr/d2xterr/README.md

 ## 🚀 Current Project

-### Mappy
+### ProxyAI

-A Rocket League mod that allows asset swapping, and other customization features.
+A tool that uses yolov11 nano for object tracking in games

 ---